agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/testing/step_by_step_testing_plan.md

 assert "results" in result
 ```

-**Gate**: User can register custom tools and built-in tools are available via MCP server.
+**Gate**: User can register custom tools and they are available via MCP server.

 ---